ganeti/ganeti/doc/design-2.0.rst

 assumptions made initially are not true and that more flexibility is needed.

-One main assupmtion made was that disk failures should be treated as 'rare' events, and that each of them needs to be manually handled in order to ensure data safety; however, both these assumptions are false:
+One main assumption made was that disk failures should be treated as 'rare' events, and that each of them needs to be manually handled in order to ensure data safety; however, both these assumptions are false:

-- disk failures can be a common occurence, based on usage patterns or cluster size
+- disk failures can be a common occurrence, based on usage patterns or cluster size
 - our disk setup is robust enough (referring to DRBD8 + LVM) that we could automate more of the recovery